 "Handling False Claims Act Investigations," 2021 Minnesota Health Law Institute, June 2021

-"DOJ Enforcement Priorities & Proactive Responses," Stinson's Life Sciences Law Update, May 2021
+"DOJ Enforcement Priorities & Proactive Responses: Private Equity and the False Claims Act," Stinson's Life Sciences Law Update, May 2021

 Co-presenter, "White Collar Crime & Government Investigations: Civil & Criminal Enforcement Priorities Under the Biden Administration," Stinson's Business Law Update Webinar, March 2021